pierotofy/OpenSplat/README.md

 A free and open source implementation of 3D gaussian splatting, written in C++.
 It's based on [splatfacto](https://docs.nerf.studio/nerfology/methods/splat.html) but focused on being portable, lean and fast.

+OpenSplat takes camera poses + sparse points and computes a scene file (.ply) that can be later imported for viewing, editing and rendering in other [software](https://github.com/MrNeRF/awesome-3D-gaussian-splatting?tab=readme-ov-file#open-source-implementations).

 ## Build

 Requirements: